There and Never Ever Back Again: Diary of a Dark Lord – Jeff Mach

 This book will be deeply appreciated by adults who were once labelled “gifted children” – you know the ones given copious amounts of English literature who curiously also curated fondness for villains.
 You can’t really blame me for picking this newborn book up and just loving it because it combines everything I adore into my favorite genre – satire.

 This book seems to be a combination of influences.
 I can see in it the whimsy of Roald Dahl, the totally random humor of comics like Eddie Izzard and Douglas Adams, the weird undercurrent of anger befitting Terry Pratchett, and the outrageous overblown dramatics of a 1960’s gay super villain.
 With that all being said I will say this book is not for everyone – it’s for the twisted and the strange.
 People who do not get satire will not understand or like this at all.
 But hey, there’s plenty of us out there who’d eat this up!
 It was a brilliant debut novel and I wish only the best for this newbie author’s future.
-If you’d like to check it out for yourself it can be purchased on Amazon by clicking this link.
+If you’d like to check it out for yourself it can be purchased on Amazon where you may have guessed I may earn a small commission for drumming up some interest in it.

 Leave a Reply